 - Boiling: The change of a liquid substance into gas on heating is called boiling.

 - Boiling point: The temperature at which a liquid boils and changes rapidly into a gas at the atmospheric pressure is called its boiling point.

-- Boiling point if water is 100oC.
+- Boiling point of water is 100ºC.

 - Latent Heat of Vaporization: The amount of heat energy required to change 1 kg of a liquid into a gas at atmospheric pressure at its boiling point is known as Latent Heat of Vaporization.

-(c) Gas to liquid:
+(c) Gas to Liquid

 - On cooling a gas like steam (or water vapour), the kinetic energy of its particles is lowered down, causing them to move slowly and bringing them closer, forming a liquid.